UNINETTSigma2/documentation/hpc_machines/olivia/overview.md

 ## High-Performance Global Storage

 This system, based on ClusterStor E1000, offers **4.266 PB of total usable capacity**, including **1.107 PB of solid-state storage (NVMe)** and **3.159 PB of HDD-based storage**.
-It is POSIX compatible and can be divided into several file systems (e.g., scratch, home, projects, software).
+It is POSIX compatible and can be divided into several file systems (e.g., scratch, home, software).
 It supports RDMA and is designed for fault tolerance against single component failures.
 The system is **air-cooled**.

 ## High-Speed Interconnect